lhcb/first-analysis-steps/11-eos-storage.md

 drwxr-xr-x.
 1 daemon root   8360665587286 Oct 30 13:46 j
 ```

-If you list the contents of your `/eos` directory you should see
+If you list the contents of the `/eos` directory you should see

 ```output
 lhcb ship user